miltontan/miltontan.github.io/_pages/research.md

 </ul>

 ## Adaptive Radiation in Fishes
 Adaptive radiation is a classic process used to explain the diversity of species.
-If species evolved by adaptive radiation, then they should leave traces in the patterns of evolution of morphology, ecology, and diversification.
-However, these patterns have not been successfully recovered in many comparative datasets.
+However, adaptive radiation has been difficult to detect in many comparative datasets.
 In collaboration with Dr. Ed Burress, we are dissecting the patterns of evolution in fishes, especially cichlids, to gain insight into the role of ecology and morphology in their diversification.

 ### Relevant Publications
 <ul style="list-style-type:disk">